erwinkn/erwinkn.github.io/content/tech/offline-ready/index.md

 date: 2022-04-21
 ---

 It's surprising how many apps simply bail out if you're not online.
 Make a quick test: grab your phone, turn off the network and open random apps.
-See how many of them even show you something beyond an error message.
+See how many of them even show you something, beyond an error message.

 If we start talking about Web apps, the percentage of them that works offline quickly goes to zero.

 Even though most apps could cache data and provide quite a lot of offline functionality, teams often don't take the time to think through how their software may behave without a server to talk to.

-It's true, the list of challenges when building an offline app can be daunting.
+True, the list of challenges can be daunting.
 Here are some of the difficulties I've had the pleasure of running into:
 - Setting up caching strategies
 - Avoiding data duplication across caches
 - Setting up local mutations and [optimistic updates](https://react-query.tanstack.com/guides/optimistic-updates)